Lakeview, Calgary: Demographics

 Residents in this community had a median household income of $64,535 in 2000, and there were 5.2% low income residents living in the neighbourhood.
 The neighbourhood is represented in the Calgary City Council by the Ward 11 councillor.

+As of 2015, the median household income (before tax) was reported as $110,824.

 Unusually, residents living east of 30th Street may also have membership with the neighbouring North Glenmore Park Community Association.

 Education

 The main schools in this community are: